-- 11.1 The same rules apply to reassessments (referrals or repeats) as they do to first attempts when determining whether an assessment has been passed: students need to achieve at least a low 3rd (or pass for level 7 modules on integrated master's courses).
-When this has not been achieved, a board can consider compensation according to the parameters set out above. - 11.2 Where a student is referred in more than one element, a low 3rd/pass grade in each of the referred element(s) is required unless the board sets out an alternative minimum as part of the referral conditions.
+- 11.1 The same rules apply to reassessments (referrals or repeats) as they do to first attempts when determining whether an assessment has been passed: students need to achieve at least a low 3rd.
+When this has not been achieved, a board can consider compensation according to the parameters set out above. - 11.2 Where a student is referred in more than one element, a low 3rd in each of the referred element(s) is required unless the board sets out an alternative minimum as part of the referral conditions.